 Creating content is only half of the learning development story.
 The other half is developing a plan for evaluating the learning.
 This requires crafting tools used to gather feedback that informs whether learners actually learned, as well as to determine to what extent learners apply what they learned in the workplace.
 An evaluation should also include on-the-job feedback as learners use newly acquired skills and knowledge.

 Of course, each specific instructional strategy, technique, and technology has some nuanced evaluation strategies.
-We’ll be discussing these in future posts, and digging deeper into them in our new certificate program Evaluating Virtual & Blended Learning.
+We’ll be discussing these in future posts, and digging deeper into them with a few of our clients, and we want to share relevant wisdom with you!

 But for now, let’s stick to the basics.
 An evaluation strategy is part of the instructional design process.
-You may be very familiar with the process – use this infographic and the definitions below to help you explain the process to your clients!
+You may be very familiar with the process - use the definitions below to help you explain the process to your clients!

 Identify Business Need